Administrative Assistant (For General Questions/Non-CSM Major Information)

 Hannah Santoro loves working in higher education.
 She has a Bachelor of Science degree in Psychology from Kennesaw State University and her Master of Science degree in Public Policy from Georgia Tech.
-Her love for science really flourished at Georgia Tech when she taught an undergraduate course involving ethics in biotechnology.
+Her love for science really flourished at Georgia Tech when she co-taught an undergraduate course on ethics in biotechnology.
 She concentrated much of her graduate degree towards Health and Environmental Policy and Management.
 She has previously taught in KSU's Freshmen Seminar course and enjoys watching students start at KSU and soon graduate from KSU!

 Chemistry and Biochemistry